Alumni news: November edition

 - Imran Momen (2015) in Much Ado About Nothing at the Tobacco Factory, Bristol until 9 November.

-- Light Falls directed by Sarah Frankcom and with lighting design from Alexandra Braithwaite at the Manchester Royal Exchange until 16 November.
+- Light Falls directed by Sarah Frankcom and with sound design by Alexandra Braithwaite at the Manchester Royal Exchange until 16 November.
 It also stars Mercedes Assad (2019), David Moorst (2014) and Freddie Gaminara (2017).

 - Vassa at The Almeida directed by Tinuke Craig and starring Sophie Wu, Kayla Meikle, running until 23 November.